 Why is the answer “you lose if you pick a no-name lawyer”?
 In Chapter 7, each state says that certain assets, such as a portion of the value of your home, and pensions, cannot be taken by creditors.
 In Chapter 13, the amount you pay to unsecured creditors is determined either by your budget, or the amount creditors would receive in a Chapter 7.

 Geraci Law has done studies on how much a “cheapo” lawyer really costs when they lose your tax refund or other assets in a “cheapo” Chapter 7.
 In Illinois and Indiana, the figure is that the cheapo lawyers give away $2,000-6,000 in assets in enough cases to make it chancy to go to them.
-If they charge you $1200 plus a $335 court cost, but you have to pay $4000 to a Chapter 7 trustee, you paid $5200 for your Chapter 7.
+If they charge you $1200 plus court costs, but you have to pay $4000 to a Chapter 7 trustee, you paid $5200 for your Chapter 7.
 Some deal.
 Like buying a used car at 28% interest.

 In Rockford, Illinois, for instance, in once recent year, “cheapo” solo lawyers gave almost $1 million of Chapter 7 clients’ money to the creditors, while the number for Geraci Law was almost nothing in comparison, despite the fact that Geraci Law did almost 1 out of every 5 Rockford bankruptcies.
 The numbers are even greater in Indiana: the cheaper the fee the more their clients paid to creditors.